Skip to Content

 Clothing-wise, we wear a lot of Icebreaker merino wool base layers and socks, plus Prana hiking pants, Arc’teryx jackets and hiking boots by Salomon and Oboz.

-For more info and recommendations, check out our Shop page
+For more info and recommendations, check out our Resources page

 Jetboil stove on wooden driftwood table on Seal Cove beach, Cape Chignecto Coastal Trail